 However, if sheathing is substantially decayed, damaged, missing or infested with penetrated mold or insects, removing siding to replace sheathing and install an effective weather barrier (such as housewrap) may be warranted.

 13. What’s that black plastic/tar paper at the bottom of the wall cavity, between the studs and sheathing?
 What should I do with it?

-If the sheathing behind the flashing is solid, the flashing MUST be held away from the sheathing to allow air access and drying.
-One way is to slit the flashing about 2 inches from the studs, fold down the flap until the sheathing is dry, then repair it with adhesive window flashing material taped on both sides of the slits to restore it.
-Or, you may trim away the top part of the flashing to clean behind it and allow drying, but leave 2-3 inches to protect insulation from water that drains behind the bricks.
-Put and retain shims or other spacers between the flashing and wood, fiberboard or gypsum sheathing to allow air to reach the sheathing.
+If the sheathing behind the flashing is undamaged and will be retained, the flashing must be held away from the sheathing to allow air access and drying.
+One way is to slit the flashing about 2 inches from the studs, fold down the flap until the sheathing is dry, then repair it with asphalt-based, adhesive window flashing tape on both sides of the slits to restore it.
+Or, you may trim away the top part of the flashing to clean behind it and allow drying, but leave 3-4 inches to protect insulation from water that drains behind the bricks and insert shims or other spacers between the flashing and sheathing to allow air to reach the sheathing during dryout.

-Also, make sure that water can drain out from the weep holes in the bottom course of bricks.
-See the next question.
+Another option is to coat the wood bottom plate, bottom of studs and brick ledge with liquid applied flashing, after cleaning away all debris.
+Make sure that water can drain out from the weep holes in the bottom course of bricks.
+(See the next question.)

 14. What should be done with brick weep holes?

 Quite a bit of rain water goes through bricks and drains down the gap between brick veneer and sheathing.
 That’s why brick veneer should have weep holes in the bottom course that allow water to drain out.
 It’s best to also have weep holes or an open top behind the top course of bricks to allow air flow, which helps drainage and drying.